Compare our three levels of cover

 Your landlord is responsible for making sure your home has buildings insurance but it's up to you to arrange cover for your possessions.
 If you rent a property alone, with your partner or as a family, you can insure your contents with Admiral Home Insurance.
 If you're living in shared accommodation, read more on our Tenants Insurance page.

 Contents or buildings insurance?

-While everything you'd pack up to move with you would be covered by a contents insurance policy.
+Buildings insurance covers everything that's permanently attached – the structure, doors and yes, the kitchen sink.
+Everything you'd pack to move with you would be covered by a contents policy.